Technology

 These are the most critical phases of flight.

-And they’re also the times when wind can have the biggest impact.
+And they’re also the times when wind can have the most significant impact.

 A strong crosswind, for example, can make landing more difficult.